Sunil-1921/ui-color/CONTRIBUTING.md

 :sparkles: Thank you for investing your time in contributing to our project! :sparkles:

+Read our Code of Conduct to keep our community approachable and respectable.

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

 ## New contributor guide